Are you toying with the idea of getting chickens? Are you having to wait on getting them because of the expense of the coop?

 - Roosts to rest their tired feathers

-- A second door into their run or chicken yard (in our case)
+- A secondary door into their run or chicken yard (in our case)

 We built our own nesting boxes.